 "Stop Calling it Digital Humanities, Start Calling it Digital Liberal Arts"

-McCormick Center for Human Services Room 1303
+McCormick Center for Human Services Rm.
+1303

 William Pannapacker, Professor of English at Hope College, has been a leading figure in the digital humanities/digital liberal arts movement.
 He is founding director of the Hope College Andrew W. Mellon Foundation Scholars Program in the Arts and Humanities, which has become a model for the integration of digital technology into undergraduate research in the humanities, and he is a frequent contributor to The Chronicle of Higher Education.